TransparentHealth/smh_app/README.rst

 with relevant parties.

 * Allow a member(patient) to connect to their health information from one or more data source.
-* Allow a member(patient) view the health information information.
+* Allow a member(patient) to view the health information information.
 * Allow a member to share access to the information with one or more Organizations.
 * Allow an agent of a community-based organization (CBO) to view the health information.

-The Share My Health App is a relying party to Verify My Identity, an OpenID Connect Identity Provider.
-As a prerequisite to a Member gaining access to health information, and identity assurance level of 2 must first be established.
+The Share My Health App is a relying party to Verify My Identity, a certified  OpenID Connect Identity Provider.
+As a prerequisite to a Member gaining access to health information, and identity assurance level of 2 (according to NIS) must first be established.
 While this can happen in multiple ways, the primary method for this application is an Organization's agent functions as a trusted referee and corroborates the claimed identity with some real-world evidence.
 This will most often occur upon the initial organization-assisted member enrollment.

 The Share My Health App functions as an OAuth2 client for each data source a member connects.